List of Billboard number-one country songs of 2020

 When Jimmie Allen's "Make Me Want To" reached number one in its 58th chart week on the Country Airplay chart dated March 7, it set two records: the slowest climb to number one in that chart's history, as well as the longest chart run.
 In June, Travis Denning set a new mark for the longest time taken to reach the top spot when "After a Few" reached number one in its 65th week.
 Denning was one of a number of acts who achieved their first career number ones in 2020, along with former American Idol finalist Gabby Barrett, whose debut single "I Hope" spent one week at number one on Country Airplay in April.
 The song spent 21 non-consecutive weeks in the peak position on Hot Country Songs beginning in July, surpassing the new record set by Morris earlier in the year for the longest-running number one by a solo female artist.
 The song achieved exceptional levels of success on streaming platforms for a country song, boosted by a remix featuring pop singer Charlie Puth.
-Pop singer Gwen Stefani scored her first two number one singles on the Country Airplay chart with "Nobody but You" and "Happy Anywhere", both of which were collaborations with her boyfriend (later fiancé) Blake Shelton.
+Pop singer Gwen Stefani scored her first two number one singles on the Country Airplay chart with "Nobody but You" and "Happy Anywhere", both of which were collaborations with her boyfriend (subsequently fiancé) Blake Shelton.
 Other first-time chart toppers included Jameson Rodgers with his debut single "Some Girls", Hardy with "One Beer", which was also the first number one for featured vocalist Devin Dawson, and Parker McCollum with "Pretty Heart", which ended the year at number one.
 The longest-lasting number one on the Country Airplay chart was Luke Combs's "Lovin' on You", which spent four weeks at number one in September.
 Combs spent a total of seven weeks at number one during the year and had three chart-topping songs, both more than any other act.
 Jon Pardi, Sam Hunt, Luke Bryan, Blake Shelton, Gwen Stefani, Morgan Wallen, and Lee Brice each reached the top with two different songs.